 Studies show that our possessions don’t make us as happy as our experiences do, as surprising as that may sound.
-The Swedish have a word for it, ‘lagom’.
+The Swedish have a word for it, ‘lagom.’
 It translates to ‘just right,’ neither too little nor too much.

 Remember Little Red Riding Hood.
-Too many possessions not only clutter your home, but they clutter your life, too.
+Too many possessions not only clutter your home, but they clutter your life, also.
 If you haven’t used something in a year, it’s not doing you any good, it’s in your way.
 Confident people don’t appear on an episode of Hoarders.

 45. Take a Hint From the Japanese

 I’m told that when a mistake happens in Japanese companies, that there is very little attention paid to who made the mistake because that doesn’t matter.
-The attention is given to how to fix the problem and ensure that it doesn’t happen again.
+The focus is given to how to fix the problem and ensure that it doesn’t happen again.